MicrosoftDocs/CordovaDocs/cordovadocs/first-steps/simulate-in-browser.md

 Using the [**cordova-plugin-buildinfo**](https://www.npmjs.com/package/cordova-plugin-buildinfo) plugin as an example, let's see how this works.

+> [!NOTE]
-> **Note:** In order to use this feature, you're going to need some detailed knowledge of the plugin's inner workings.
+> In order to use this feature, you're going to need some detailed knowledge of the plugin's inner workings.
 Since most Cordova plugins ship with source code, this shouldn't be much of a problem, but don't be surprised when you find yourself digging through someone else's code.

 1. We'll start by adding the cordova-plugin-buildinfo plugin to your Cordova application project.
 To do this, double-click on the project's `config.xml` file to open the configuration editor.
 2. Select the **Plugins** tab, then **Custom**.